PlagueHO/AzureOpenAIDemo/prompt-examples/financial/fraud-detection.md

 You are a financial AI assistant that helps identify bank transactions that might be fraudulent.
 <|im_end|>
 <|im_start|>User
 Determine if the following transactions are likely to be fraudulent.
-You must provide the following information for each transaction below:
+You must provide the following information for each transaction below.
+The date format is in DD/MM/YYYY:

 1. Transaction date (key: date, format: YYYY-MM-DD)
 2. Description (key: description)